patriceandrea/pokedex/README.md

 # Pokedex
 Pokedex App that list pokemons using React and Material-UI.
+You can also search for a pokemon on the Search Bar.

 Pokemon Data was from PokeApi, a RESTful API.